Overview

 Source: ODYSSEEFigure 4: Energy consumption per dwelling by end-use (except space heating)

-Source: ODYSSEEFinal residential energy consumption in 2018 was 5.4 % lower than in 2000.
-Over the period, increase in the number and size of dwellings and in the number of appliances contributed to raise of energy consumption by 0.37 Mtoe.
-At the same time, energy efficiency improved, which enabled energy savings to overpass the increasing effects (-0.44 Mtoe).
+Source: ODYSSEEFinal residential energy consumption in 2021 without climatic correction was 6 % lower compared to 2000, considering climatic corrections it was 12 % lower.
+Over the period, increase in the number and size of dwellings and in the number of appliances contributed to raise of energy consumption by 0.43 Mtoe.
+At the same time, energy efficiency improved, which enabled energy savings to overpass the increasing effects (-0.68 Mtoe).
 Improved energy efficiency is due to improved technical performance of buildings and appliances and also behavioural changes.
 Behavioural changes happened due to economic factors (higher energy prices, pricing based on actual consumption, etc.), awareness raising campaigns and availability of free expert counsels.
-There was minimal effect of climate and other factors.
+There was also minimal effect of other factors (0,08 Mtoe).

 Figure 5: Main drivers of the energy consumption variation of households